|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Mitsubishi on June 30, 1942.
-Delivered to the Imperial Japanese Navy (IJN) as A6M3 Model 32 Zero Manufacture Number 3030.
-Painted overall gray with a black cowling.
-Assigned Houkoku Number 872 (presentation number) on the left side of the fuselage, indicating the aircraft was donated by
+At the factory, painted overall gray with a black cowling.
+Delivered to the Imperial Japanese Navy (IJN) as Type 0 / A6M3 Model 32 Zero Manufacture Number 3030.

 Production figures of the Mitsubishi/Nakajima A6M Zero by Jim Long